top of page

 Final Thoughts and Guidance for Applicants

-The introduction of Early Decision at the University of Michigan has created a highly competitive early cycle, and the admissions process continues to evolve.
+With the addition of the ED option, the admissions process at the University of Michigan has created a highly competitive early cycle, and the admissions process continues to evolve.
 CCC will monitor all updates from U-M and provide additional insights as new information becomes available.

 Good luck to all students who have applied to the University of Michigan.